hashicorp/terraform-aws-consul/README.md

 -- How to get secrets to it?
 KMS?
 * Encryption key for consul?
 -- How to get the secret key to all servers?
 KMS?
 * Can install-scripts be reused outside of AWS?
+* Updates: phinze's approach OK? or locally cached data too important?